Saint Thomas Christians: Socioeconomic status

 Even though the Saint Thomas Christians had to compromise their social and religious privileges in the aftermath of Portuguese subjugation, they started reemerging as a powerful community from the 19th century onward.
-They played a pioneering role in many spheres such as Banking, Commerce, Cash crops etc. Around 2003, among Saint Thomas Christians, 17.4 percent of the adult population are self-employed–the highest rate statistically among all the communities in the state of Kerala.
+They played a pioneering role in many spheres such as banking, commerce, cash crops, print media, the film industry, etc. Around 2003, among Saint Thomas Christians, 17.4 percent of the adult population are self-employed – the highest rate statistically among all the communities in the state of Kerala.
 Saint Thomas Christians lead all others with respect to per capita ownership of land, with many of them owning large estates.
 With changing conditions, they have shifted from the agriculture of rice and coconut to plantation based agriculture and the trading of rubber, spices and cash crops.
 They also take a prominent role in the educational institutions of Kerala and throughout India.
 The educational accomplishments of the community have helped its members to attain a good proportion of the Central and State Government jobs.
+Kerala Government in the year 2024 happened to present the community wise account of the government employees in its Legislative Assembly.
+According to the data, out of the then total 5,45,423 government employees in the state, 73,713 are from forward Christian communities, ie., Saint Thomas Christians, which accounts for the 13.5 percent of the total government employees.
 With their level of education and limited employment opportunities within the state of Kerala, they became the community with the highest rate of migration.
 Their resultant foreign remittances have also helped the socioeconomic progress of the community.
 According to the Kerala Migration Survey (1998) by the Center for Developmental Studies, Kerala, Saint Thomas Christians top all other communities in Kerala with respect to the Socioeconomic Development Index which is based on parameters such as the possession of land, housing & consumer durables, education and employment status.